devsecops-workshop/workshop-guide/content/13-rhacs-pipeline/_index.md

 ### Let's go: Prepare `roxctl`

 Build-time policies require the use of the `roxctl` command-line tool which is available for download from the ACS Central UI, in the upper right corner of the dashboard. `Roxctl` needs to authenticate to **ACS Central** to do anything.
-It can use either username and password authentication to Central, or API token based.
-It's good practice to use a token so that's what you'll do.
+It can use either username and password API tokens to authenticate against Central.
+It's good practice to use a token so that's what we'll do.

 ### Create the `roxctl` token

 On the ACS portal:
-- navigate to **Configure > Integrations**.
+- Navigate to **Platform Configure > Integrations**.
 - Scroll down to the **Authentication Tokens** category, and select **API Token**.
 - Click **Generate Token**.
 Enter the name `pipeline` for the token and select the role **Admin**.
 - Select **Generate**